BegenchDev07/ToDoMCN/src/work/jobs/my-1st-job.md

 ---
-layout: layouts/post.njk
+layout: layouts/job.njk
-title: My first post
+title: Navigating the Future of Business
-description: The first post on the blog
+# description: The first job on the blog
-date: 2020-08-01
+date: 2020-09-01
 ---

 # Navigating the Future of Business: Key Strategies for Success